-Duc Long Gia Lai Group Joint Stock Company (DLG) has just announced the decision of the High People's Court in Da Nang on November 10 regarding the acceptance of the case and cancellation of the previous decision to open bankruptcy proceedings of the Gia Lai Provincial People's Court against the enterprise.
+Duc Long Gia Lai Group Joint Stock Company (DLG) has just announced the decision of the High People's Court in Da Nang on November 10 regarding the acceptance of the case and cancellation of the previous decision to open bankruptcy proceedings by the Gia Lai Provincial People's Court against the enterprise.

 Previously, on April 26, Lilama 45.3 Company filed a petition to open bankruptcy proceedings against Duc Long Gia Lai because it could not collect a debt of nearly 15 billion VND.
 Gia Lai Provincial People's Court accepted the file and approved the opening of bankruptcy proceedings against the Gia Lai Mountain City Company.